Share this...

 Important Historical Figures In French Culture - Jean-Jacques Rousseau

-Continuing with my series of articles on historical French figures a name you will hear often whilst learning French in France is Jean-Jacques Rousseau.
+Continuing with my series of articles on historical French figures a name you will hear often whilst learning French in France at ILA is Jean-Jacques Rousseau.
 It will certainly be in the more intellectual and philosophical discussions, so good luck if you find yourself having such a conversation with your French host families or whoever.
 If you do however, after reading this article hopefully you will be better equipped to contribute and he will come up later in your French immersion course so you will be ready to get in the mix.
 Bon courage!

 Who was Jean-Jacques Rousseau?